 WTTJ: Can you tell us about your career path: how did you go from Google to Buffer, and then created Remotive?
 How did you establish yourself as a worldwide reference on the subject of remote work?

 Remotive started as a side project while I was at Buffer.
-I noticed that a lot of candidates were looking for a well paid remote job in an ambitious company.
+I noticed that a lot of candidates were looking for a well-paid remote job in an ambitious company.
 I started with a newsletter.
-About two years later, in January 2017, I chose to work for Remotive full time.
+About two years later, in January 2017, I chose to work for Remotive full-time.
 Today, it’s mainly an English-speaking platform (90% of the turnover is made outside of France) that helps tech candidates find good remote jobs.
-Two thirds of my turnover is in B2B sales: companies subscribe to Remotive to post jobs and recruit great candidates.
-At the beginning, it was almost exclusively tech jobs, but now there are also a few other jobs.
+Two-thirds of my turnover is in B2B sales: companies subscribe to Remotive to post jobs and recruit great candidates.
+In the beginning, it was almost exclusively tech jobs, but now there are also a few other jobs.

 In 2016, we made a list of companies that offered the jobs that we were interested in, and we found 200 companies.
 In 2018, we had 600.
 In 2019, we counted 900 of them.
 And at the beginning of 2020 (before the pandemic), 2,500 companies were on that list!
 So yes, it’s definitely a growing phenomenon.

 VC (venture capital) firms have recently developed an interest in this phenomenon.
-They realised that companies like Automattic, Gitlab or InVision—startups worth more than a billion dollars—can do more than other companies with the same amount of cash when they do without the San Francisco office.
+They realized that companies like Automattic, Gitlab, or InVision—startups worth more than a billion dollars—can do more than other companies with the same amount of cash when they do without the San Francisco office.
 These companies proved that it is possible to scale even with a distributed team.